 Though I've trained hard to become the editor I am, I still get the same excitement from encountering new stories as I did in my childhood when I opened a book or heard one of my grandfather's yarns.
 But now, I can also focus on a piece of writing with a disciplined editorial eye and collaborate with the writer to realize their vision as well as the piece's full potential.

-I'm now living in Portland with my husband, a dachshund who has an abundance of kisses to give, and a cat with an abundance of snark.
+I'm now living in Vancouver, Washington, with my husband, a dachshund who has an abundance of kisses to give, and a cat with an abundance of snark.
 When I'm not editing, you can find me bingeing my favorite paranormal and true crime podcasts and working on my own book.

 * * *